Yandex Cloud

 --cluster-name=<cluster_name>

-You can request the model name with a list of cluster models and the cluster name with a list of clusters in the folder.
+You can get the model name with a list of cluster models, and the cluster name, with a list of clusters in the folder.

-2. Delete the description block of the appropriate ml_model model from the Managed Service for ClickHouse® cluster description.
+2. Delete the section describing ml_model in question from the Managed Service for ClickHouse® cluster description.

 3. Make sure the settings are correct.